2101 W Broadway, STE 102 PMB 352

 Let me tell you a little bit about myself.
 My name is Jen Lee Reeves.
 I’m the mom to Cameron and Jordan.
 Cameron was born on April Fool’s Day in 2002 and has kept us busy ever since with his incredible perceptive and honest view on life.
 Miss Jordan was born on December 29, 2005, and has surprised us in so many ways.
 Most obviously she surprised us when we discovered she was born with a full right arm and a left arm that stops after the humerus.
 I decided to start writing about Jordan from the moment I found out I was pregnant… so building this site wasn’t a difficult process for me.
-But through the last eleven years of writing, I have felt committed to making sure Cameron and Jordan get everything out of life.
+But through the last twelve years of writing, I have felt committed to making sure Cameron and Jordan get everything out of life.
 This website helps make that possible.
 My husband Randy and I have learned so much about what it takes to advocate for our children and how powerful it can be when parents work together in advocacy and support for each other.
 You can find me as @jenleereeves or @bornjustright on Twitter.
-I am the social media trainer for a national non-profit and used to teach at the Missouri School of Journalism and manage an NBC affiliate newsroom.
+I am the social media strategist for a national non-profit and used to teach at the Missouri School of Journalism and manage an NBC affiliate newsroom.
 I’m married to a journalist and professor.
 We love music, travel and our two kids.
 I have an early adoption habit when it comes to technology and I find peace in exercise.
 (I ran my first half marathon in May 2012!)

 All opinions and thoughts posted here do not represent my employer.